AspenForester/HCSharePoint/README.md

 # Introduction
 The module provides PowerShell commands to access Sharepoint lists.

+# Is this a good idea?
+The text here is a little dry.
+JB is trying his best.

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about:
 1. Installation process